How to Choose a Calm Color Palette for Your Website

 3 Calm Website Color Palettes to Inspire

-To show how these principles come to life, let’s look at three mock websites I created, each with a minimal color palette that supports its unique brand feel.
+To show how these principles come to life, let’s look at three mock websites I created, each with minimal color schemes that support its unique brand feel.

 First we have, Calm Body Studio